Elckarow/Better-EMR-Phone/docs/index.rst

 Welcome to the Better EMR Phone Documentation!
 ==============================================

+**This framework is intended for RenPy 7.4.9+ only.
+ANy RenPy version below 7.4.9 will lead to errors and unexpected behavior.**

 As the name indicates, the first version of this phone was first seen in the DDLC mod `Doki Doki: Exit Music REDUX <https://www.reddit.com/r/DDLCMods/comments/q3xamu/edit_music_redux_full_release/>`_.

 It was pretty good (visually that is).
 The back-end code was... *a bit spaghetti not gonna lie*.
 Since I needed a phone for my own (well not my *own* per se, I simply am the lead coder) DDLC mod `Doki Doki Undercurrents <https://undercurrentsmod.weebly.com/>`_ (go check it out), I decided to... remake the whole thing.